History of District Energy Windsor

 The results of the feasibility study conducted by Natural Resources Canada showed the market in Windsor to be very favourable for a district heating and cooling system, especially with the proposed Casino project as the anchor district energy customer.

 An agreement was struck with Northwind Windsor (NWW) to build and own the central heating and cooling district energy plant and supply all of its thermal energy to District Energy Windsor (DEW), a division of WUC.
 NWW has been supplying DEW with hot water, chilled water and steam services for distribution in the district energy system since 1996.

-The first customers to connect to the DEW system and enjoy low cost heating and cooling, and contribute to the City's initiatives in reducing CO2 emissions are listed below:
+The customers connected to the DEW system enjoy low cost heating and cooling, contribute to the City's initiatives in reducing CO2 emissions and are listed below:

 (now Caesars Windsor)